More Than Just a Flower: The Orchid’s Manifold Faces

 c.
 Foundation of a seed bank27

-As a result, the tiger orchid, or Grammatophyllum speciosum, was the first species to be reintroduced in Pulau Ubin and it has since taken root and doing well.
-As at 2007, four native orchid species have been re-introduced in parks and roadside trees.28 Research and conservation continue to be the main objective at the Singapore Botanic Gardens in order for future generations to enjoy the beauty of orchids and discover other uses for them.
+As a result, the tiger orchid, or Grammatophyllum speciosum, was the first species to be reintroduced in Pulau Ubin and it has since taken root and is doing well.
+As at 2007, four native orchid species have been reintroduced in parks and roadside trees.28 Research and conservation continue to be the main objective at the Singapore Botanic Gardens in order for future generations to enjoy the beauty of orchids and discover other uses for them.

 A Symbol of Singapore

-The orchid is a well recognised symbol of Singapore, and Singaporeans should be familiar with the name of our state flower — Vanda Miss Joaquim.
+The orchid is a well-recognised symbol of Singapore, and Singaporeans should be familiar with the name of our state flower – Vanda Miss Joaquim.
 It was propelled to international prominence when it won the First Class Certificate at the London Royal Horticultural Show in 1897 and the first prize at the 1899 Flower Show in Singapore.
 According to Teoh Eng Soon’s Asian Orchids, he credited this hybrid in pioneering the Southeast Asia orchid industry.

 In 1981, it was chosen as Singapore’s national flower after a yearlong search picked from a selection of 30 other orchid hybrids, the justification was that it is a common, resilient species with year-round blooming capability.29 How this orchid hybrid came about has not yet been resolved.
-It was first recorded by Henry N. Ridley, then Director of the Singapore Botanic Gardens, in The Gardener’s Chronicle (1893) as a cross between two species of orchid, Vanda hookeriana, and V. teres.
+It was first recorded by Henry N. Ridley, then Director of the Singapore Botanic Gardens, in The Gardener’s Chronicle (1893) as a cross between two species of orchid, Vanda hookeriana and V. teres.
 However, there was no mention of which was the male parent.
 To solve this mystery, the Singapore Botanic Gardens is currently conducting DNA research to ascertain the parentage of the orchid.30

-“Dendrobiums may look more vibrant and golden showers more exotic but it’s been va va Vanda that’s got the voom for every designer who’s worked on Singapore dress.”32
+more exotic but it’s been va va Vanda that’s got the voom

 With the establishment of the Board of Commissioners of Currency in 1967, the first paper notes in Singapore also featured orchids as the main design theme.
 They were issued between 1967 and 1976.
 After that, the Orchid series of currency notes was replaced by the Bird series.
-During the release of the Floral series coins in 1985, Vanda Miss Joaquim was featured as the reverse design of the one cent coin.33
+During the release of the Floral series coins in 1985, Vanda Miss Joaquim was featured as the reverse design of the one-cent coin.33

 The Singapore Mint also introduced a Heritage Orchids of Singapore coin set that were produced for five years from 2006 to 2010.
 It produces two sets of coins per year, featuring orchids that have heritage value.
 These coins have enjoyed popularity among coin collectors.34